pguerin3/cwmrc/README.md

 sudo dnf install neovim
 ```

-Neovim can reuse a Vim coniguration file, but for those that want to use Lua, then the starting point is to do the following steps.
+Neovim can reuse a Vim configuration file (with Vimscript), but for those that want to use Lua, then the starting point is to do the following steps.

 Create a Lua directory for Neovim:
 ```